 Over the past few years browsers have become much more standardized and there is little difference in appearance and functionality of most modern browsers.
 This has made website design much easier and has enabled the use of techniques which would previously not have been possible.
-In light of this, no attempt has been made to make this site work with Internet Explorer 8 or below - Internet Explorer 8 is now over five years old and it is not worthwhile trying to hack up workarounds for its problems.
-Most of those who browse using Internet Explorer 8 or lower are either too lazy or too stupid to use a modern browser; web designers should not be wasting their time pandering to such users.
-That leaves the unfortunate few who know that they should be using a modern browser, but who are in a situation where it is beyond their control; such users accept that web sites may not appear of function properly in the browser they are stuck with, but will not blame the web site designer for such deficiencies.
+In light of changing standards, it makes sense to use modern techniques and optimize the pages for modern browsers.
+It is not sensible to spend time and effort attempting to fix problems in older browsers that represent only a tiny proportion of Internet users.
+Minimal effort has therefore been expended on making the site work in older browsers such as Internet Explorer which is now well past its sell-by date and has been officially consigned to the dustbin by Microsoft.
+Most of those who browse using Internet Explorer are either too lazy or simply don’t know how to update to a modern browser; web designers should not be wasting their time pandering to such users.
+That leaves the unfortunate few who know that they should be using a modern browser, but who are in a situation where it is beyond their control; such users accept that web sites may not appear or function properly in the browser they are stuck with, but will not blame the web site designer for such deficiencies.

 If you like the design, or if you have any suggestions, I would like to hear from you.
 Equally, if you do not like it, please Contact me and tell me why.

 As site owner I reserve the right to keep my comments sections as I deem appropriate.
 I do not use that right to unfairly censor valid criticism.
 My reasons for deleting or editing comments do not include deleting a comment because it disagrees with what is on my website.
 Reasons for exclusion include:

 Comments with excessive number of different points.

 Questions about matters that do not relate to the page they post on.
 Such posts are not comments.